xplshn/alicelinux/docs/install.md

 ## Install Alice
-Here is guide to install Alice Linux into your computer by using chroot method from your existing installed Linux distribution or either from live environment of ALice live or other Linux distributions.
-Your choice should have all partitioning, filesystem of your choice and extracting tools.
+Here is a guide to installing Alice Linux on your computer using the chroot method.
+You can do this from your existing Linux distribution or from a live environment, such as Alice Live or another Linux distribution.
+Make sure your chosen environment has the necessary partitioning tools, filesystem tools, and extraction tools.

 ### Get Alice rootfs tarball
-Download Alice rootfs tarball from [release](https://codeberg.org/emmett1/alicelinux/releases) page along with its `sha256sum` file.
+Download the Alice rootfs tarball from the [release](https://codeberg.org/emmett1/alicelinux/releases) page, along with its `sha256sum` file.
 ```
 $ curl -O <url>
 $ curl -O <url>.sha256sum
 ```
-Verify checksum of Alice rootfs tarball:
+Verify the checksum of the Alice rootfs tarball:
 ```
 $ sha256sum -c alicelinux-rootfs-20240525.tar.xz.sha256sum
 ```